Q: What is Registered Apprenticeship?

-- Income Tax Credits – Businesses may qualify for the Apprenticeship Alabama Income Tax Credits related to apprenticeship programs.
+- Income Tax Credits – Businesses may qualify for an Alabama Income Tax Credit related to apprenticeship programs.
 In addition, employers may be able to claim some expenses for training as a federal tax credit.

 - Federal Resources – Business and apprentices can access funding and other resources from many federal programs to help support their Registered Apprenticeship programs.

 Q: Are there other possible federal resources that can help support apprenticeship programs?